jichengyue/Rulez/README.md

     rake db:migrate
     ```
     This installs the migrations and creates the tables required to make the engine working.

+  * Seeds:
+    ```
+    rake rulez:install:seed
+    ```
+    This prepares the DB to allow a simple first use of Rulez.
+    It only adds some records in the Rulez tables.

   * Logging environment: